timothydsmith/AMOJ-latex-template/README.md

 >
 > Refer to `template-samplecontent.tex` for an example of the best way to insert tables into your article.
 >
-> Note that by default the AMOJ LaTeX Template provides a custom table environment `AMOJTable`.
+> Note that by default the JSHESS LaTeX Template provides a custom table environment `JSHESSTable`.
 This is built on top of the [tabularx](https://www.ctan.org/pkg/tabularx?lang=en) package which provides adjustable-width columns.
 Refer to the [tabularx package documentation](https://www.ctan.org/pkg/tabularx?lang=en) for more information on how to take advantage of all the options of this package.

 Each table must have a brief caption that describes its contents that must be understandable without reference to the text.
 The captions should be formatted the same as for figures.